 - Some manufacturers claim MERV ratings that their filters simply don’t have.

 To counter this, R.P.
-Fedder carries and recommends the line of Camfil premium filters for facilities looking to upgrade their filter efficiency.
+Fedder carries and recommends the line of Rensa premium filters for facilities looking to upgrade their filter efficiency.

 How often do MERV 13 filters need to be changed?